UConn vs Saint Mary's (CA) Players to Watch - Second Round

 UConn Players to Watch

-Alex Karaban is averaging 9.6 points, 1.8 assists and 4.3 rebounds per game.
+Jordan Hawkins is averaging 16 points, 1.3 assists and 3.9 rebounds per game.

 Saint Mary's (CA) Players to Watch

-Saxen leads the Gaels in rebounding (7.8 per game), and posts 11.8 points and 1.8 assists.
-He also averages 0.8 steals and 1.2 blocked shots.
+Mitchell Saxen is the Gaels' top rebounder (7.8 per game), and he puts up 11.8 points and 1.8 assists.

-Aidan Mahaney gets the Gaels 14.1 points, 2.2 rebounds and 2 assists per contest.
-He also averages 0.9 steals and 0.1 blocked shots.
+Ducas gives the Gaels 12.6 points, 4.4 rebounds and 1 assists per game.
+He also delivers 1 steal and 0.4 blocked shots.

-Kyle Bowen is posting 5.2 points, 7.1 rebounds and 1.7 assists per game, making 41.7% of his shots from the field.
+Kyle Bowen is putting up 5.2 points, 7.1 rebounds and 1.7 assists per contest, making 41.7% of his shots from the floor.

 UConn Top Performers (Last 10 Games)